mstocco/mariostoc.co/content/traininglog/20230604-challenge2023-3weeksout.md

 ### NOTES
 Time: **6.5 Hrs** &nbsp; Ride: **135&#8239;km** &nbsp; Walk: **3&#8239;km**

-Spectated Kelly's first triathlon at SCP.
-Looked like a well put on event.

-I put the aero-bottle cages on and added a regular cage to the top tube.
-Then I also experimented with a concentrated bottle of Tailwind.
+After cheering on Kelly at her first triathlon at SCP, I put the aero-bottle cages on and added a regular cage to the top tube.
+I also experimented with a concentrated bottle of Tailwind.
 <!----->
 The Tailwind was a failure; way too salty.
 On my second pee